lotrando/fugis-gentoo-installer/README.md

  is a debugged bash script that quickly install basic clear Gentoo Linux on your harddrive.

-Certainly!
-Here are the positives of your script in Markdown format and in English:

 ### Positives of the Script

 - **Interactive Setup:**